dclements9/project-ouroboros/README.md

     https://www.project-ouroboros.com/

 ## TODO
-1. Filter text after link.
-2. List all previous loops (More than most recent one)
+1. List all previous loops (More than most recent one)
-3. Give choice to delete previous loops from cookie.
+2. Give choice to delete previous loops from cookie.